 - Chicken and Wild Rice Soup

 Did you make this Citrus and Wild Rice Salad?
 I’d love if you’d leave a recipe rating and review below.

 Citrus and Wild Rice Salad

 - 1 grapefruit, peeled and segmented

 - 2 green onion, sliced thin

 - 1/4 cup dried cranberries

-- 1/3 cup citrus juice squeezed from the remains of the citrus used in the salad
+- 1/4 cup citrus juice, squeezed from the remains of the orange and grapefruit.

 If you are making the salad ahead of time omit adding the almonds until right before serving so that they remain crunchy.